ConferInc/utd-innovation-lab-2026/4A/week8/migration-guide.md

-# 📄 File: 4A/week6/migration-guide.md
+# 📄 4A/week6/migration-guide.md

-This document provides the literal "Before and After" code and data structures.
-# Migration Guide (Week 5 → Week 6)
+# Migration Guide (Week 5 → Week 8)

+## 📌 Objective

-**Objective**: Successfully migrate the backend ingestion layer from Meta-native JSON to the Twilio Unified Protocol.
+Successfully migrate the backend ingestion layer from **Meta-native JSON** to the **Twilio WhatsApp Unified Protocol**, while ensuring reliability, monitoring, and recovery mechanisms are in place.
-1. **Payload Transformation**
-The primary breaking change is the shift in Content-Type and key naming conventions.

 ---

 ## 🔄 Incoming Message Webhook